- It can potentially improve the colour of your teeth by removing stains

 The ingredients of the gel supplied by HiSmile are:

 Sodium bicarbonate, sodium chlorite, citric acid, aloe leaf juice, pomegranate seed extract, chamomile flower extract, glycerol, propylene glycol, deionized water, carbomer, xanthan gum and menthol.

 HiSmile does not pose any significant risk to your teeth and oral health if used cautiously.

 That being said, our in-house dentist Chhaya Chauhan does advise against using products that include a ‘whitening light’, as this can lead to your teeth being dried out.

 Ironically, drying the teeth out for too long, too often, can make them more susceptible to staining in the long term.
-We further explain the reasons for this here.

 The one size fits all mouth tray is not ideal as this can cause the gel to make contact with other parts of the mouth.